 We would also like to thank Evie, the Allderdice Young Democrats Club, and our new board member Rachel Lecrone for organizing a clean up event prior to the lion dance to make sure the community was pristine.
 You are all fantastic.
 Photos below!

-The SHUC Board Meeting is in-person only.
-All 2025 board meetings will be hosted at the JCC, on the 3rd floor in Board Room 318 on the 3rd Tuesday of the month except July and December.
+With the exception of December and July, SHUC Board Meetings are in-person only.
+All 2025 board meetings will be hosted at the JCC, on the 3rd floor in Board Room 318 on the 3rd Tuesday of the month.

 Preserving, Improving, and Celebrating the Quality of Life in Squirrel Hill